truthgoddess/JS_game_apps/README.md

 # JS_game_apps
-These is a collection of my front end code for various games and apps.
+These is a collection of my front end code for various games and apps that I developed from self-learning and my first attempts at programming.
+Much of it is a reflection of what I could do without any formal education, and I simply leave this here for the sake of curiousity.

-I developed many of these as part of my training on FreeCodeCamp.
-Any advice or feedback is appreciated.

 A bit more detail: